Curriculum & Assessment

 Reports

-Parent reports are issued at the end of the Autumn term (December) and at the end of the Summer term (July).
-Teachers use both results of summative assessments, formative assessments and how children are getting on in class to come to their overall judgements for the reports.
+When assessing the children for the reports, teachers use the results of both summative and formative assessments and how children are getting on in class to come to their overall judgements.
 Children in Y4 and Y6 will have the results of their statutory assessments printed in their end of year report as well.